hanane-issa/python-crash-course/_build/html/_sources/module1/module_1a_settingup.md

 In other words,  it's interactive, which allows for step-by-step code execution and for viewing your outputs.
 It's great for data exploration and analysis since you can easily experiment with Python code and visualize results, as well as add text-based explanations (Markdown).

-We'll be using Jupyter Notebook files for exercices, and we'll eventually learn how to use both when required.
+We'll be using Jupyter Notebook files for exercices, and we'll eventually learn how to use both when required {cite}`jupyter_notebook`.

 N.B.
 Jupyter Notebook refers to both a file format and an application.
 You can edit .ipynb files in any code editor or IDE!